Handbook

 - Clothing that has obscene or profane language, depiction of alcoholic beverages or unlawful substances, and or gang related

-- Clothing which exposes the midriff (Tops must extend below the belt line and/or be tucked in at all times)
+- Clothing which exposes the midriff (tops must extend below the beltline and/or be tucked in at all times)

 - Clothing that contains messages, slogans, or symbols that promote racial discord